khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 ## Formatting help content

-If the most relevant information can be summarized succinctly, put the summary directly in the UI.
+If the most relevant information can be summarized succinctly, put the summary directly in the UI instead of using a Help link.
+However, you can use a Help link to provide supplemental information.
+Help links open up their page in a new tab.

 - **Example:** A merge request approval is required when a security report contains a new vulnerability of high, critical, or unknown severity.